 The Data Curation Network is interested in growing our project during our pilot implementation phase (July 1, 2018-June 30, 2021) which is supported by a grant from the Alfred P. Sloan foundation to the University of Minnesota and the in-kind staff effort from across the DCN partner institutions

 The Data Curation Network will benefit researchers, their disciplines, and the end users of data world-wide by providing coordinated data curation services via a distributed network of expert curation staff.
-In order to incrementally grow the DCN during the implementation phase we will sponsor four new partner institutions that bring a unique set of domain and disciplinary expertise as well as established data repository services; two institutions will be invited to join in Year 2 of the project (July 1, 2019 – June 30, 2021) and an additional two institutions will be invited to join in Year 3 of the project (July 1, 2020 – June 30, 2021).
+In order to incrementally grow the DCN during the implementation phase we will sponsor four new partner institutions that bring a unique set of domain and disciplinary expertise as well as established data repository services; two institutions will be invited to join in Year 2 of the project with participation continuing through Year 3 (July 1, 2019 – June 30, 2021) and an additional two institutions will be invited to join for Year 3 of the project (July 1, 2020 – June 30, 2021).
 We seek partners that:

 - Have an existing data repository services